Speed limit: Signage

 Most countries worldwide measure speed limits in kilometres per hour, while the United Kingdom, United States, and several smaller countries measure speed limits in miles per hour instead.
 Signs in Samoa display both units simultaneously.

 There are two basic designs for speed limit signs: the Vienna Convention on Road Signs and Signals specifies a white or yellow circle with a red border, while the Manual on Uniform Traffic Control Devices (MUTCD) published by the United States Federal Highway Administration specifies a white rectangle with the legend SPEED LIMIT.
 Vienna-style speed limit signs originated in Europe and are used in most of the world, including many countries that otherwise follow the MUTCD.
 Variations on the MUTCD design are used in Canada, Guam, Liberia, Puerto Rico, the mainland United States, the U.S. Virgin Islands.
 Australia also used a variation on the MUTCD design until the country metricated in 1974.
 The Central American Integration System (SICA) equivalent to the US MUTCD, specifies a variation on the MUTCD design as an option, though not widely used.

 In the United States, Canada, Australia and Peru, speed limit signs are rectangular.
 In most of the United States, speed limit signs bear the words SPEED LIMIT above the numeric speed limit, as specified in the MUTCD.
 However, in Alaska and California, speed limits are often labeled MAXIMUM SPEED instead.
 In Oregon, most speed limit signs are simply labeled SPEED.
 Canada has similar signs bearing the legend MAXIMUM, which has a similar meaning in English and French, the country's two main languages.
-Peru uses a similar, reversed variation of the MUTCD order in which the words VELOCIDAD MAXIMA (speed limit) are placed below the numeric limit.
+Peru uses a similar, sometimes reversed variation of the MUTCD order in which the words VELOCIDAD MAXIMA (speed limit) are placed below the numeric limit, with or without a red border.
 Australia uses the same rectangular design, but inscribes the numeric speed limit within a red circle as in Vienna Convention signs.
 The MUTCD formerly specified an optional metric design that included the words SPEED LIMIT and the numeric limit inscribed within a black circle, though it was rarely used in the United States; this design is still occasionally found in Liberia.
 Speed limit signs of Mexico and Panama are square, unlike the United States.

 In the European Union, large signposts showing the national (maximum) speed limits of the respective country are usually erected immediately after border crossings, with a repeater sign some 200 to 500 m after the first.
 Some places provide an additional "speed zone ahead" ahead of the restriction, and speed limit reminder signs may appear at regular intervals, which may be painted on the road surface.

 In Ontario, the type, location, and frequency of speed limit signs are covered by regulation 615 of the Ontario Highway Traffic Act.